-In fiscal 2005 the City initiated the development of the Town Center Specific Plan ("TCSP").
-The Town Center is the City's symbolic "downtown."
-The City's goal, as set forth in the General Plan, is to create the conditions for a thriving diversity of retail, office and residential uses that will promote positive pedestrian activity.
+As funding permits, the City is working to implement its Town Center Specific Plan ("TCSP").
 The TCSP includes a series of policies, development standards and design guidelines which are intended to guide the transformation of the Town Center into a pedestrian-oriented, mixed-use district which serves the community more effectively and creates a more meaningful place that adds to the identity of Dana Point.
-The first phase of the TCSP, completed in 2009, was the PCH Congestion Relief project, and has significantly relieved traffic congestion at PCH and Harbor Drive by incorporating an overhead pedestrian bridge, widening lanes, sidewalk enhancements, bus turnouts, and street reconfiguration.
-Design work for the next phase, PCH/Del Prado Street Improvements, is substantially complete, and pending the completion of a City-commissioned Environmental Impact Report.
+The first phase of the TCSP, completed in 2009, was the PCH Congestion Relief project.
+Design work for the next phase, PCH/Del Prado Street Improvements, is complete, and the City recently completed and certified the required Environmental Impact Report.

 As the economy improves over the next few years, the City will begin to explore various strategies to finance the estimated \$20 million of public improvements included in the TCSP project.
+In the meantime, some components of the overall TCSP will be implemented.
+The City is moving forward with construction of the Town Center South Gateway improvements.

 Doheny Village is the original downtown of then Capistrano Beach, one of the three communities that form Dana Point.
-The City was awarded a \$340,000 California Sustainable Communities Planning Grant from the California Strategic Growth Council to fund the Doheny Village Plan.
 The City awarded a contract to develop the Doheny Village Plan to serve as a guide to revitalize the area, improve its appearance and encourage a more vibrant business climate.
 The Doheny Village area requires special attention to reach its economic development potential as well as to improve its physical appearance as a gateway to the City.
 The area has experienced a decline over the years and has fallen short of its vast potential.
 The purpose of the planning project is to establish a clear direction for future revitalization of the area, both as an attractive, unique and vibrant neighborhood, and also as a vital link to the City's other communities, visitor-serving facilities, businesses and amenities.
+Several stakeholder meetings were held to gain public input, and the plan should be completed in fiscal 2013.